JacquesCarette/Drasil/code/stable/glassbr/SRS/mdBook/src/SecNFRs.md

 <div id="correct"></div>

-Correctness: The outputs of the code have the properties described in [Sec:Properties of a Correct Solution](./SecCorSolProps.md#Sec:CorSolProps).
+Correctness: The outputs of the code have the [properties of a correct solution](./SecCorSolProps.md#Sec:CorSolProps).

 <div id="verifiable"></div>